Chirag-ahir/SFC-Preparation/README.md

 CampaignInfluence = CAmpaign + Opportunity

 What is Forecasting?<br>
-Forecasting is a projection of future sales, It gives you idea "which deals will be won and in what time period"
+Forecasting is a projection of future sales, It gives you idea "which deals will be won and in what time period"<br>
+Two types of forecating:<br>
+1. Collaborative Forecasting<br>
+2. Customizable Forecating

 ====================================SFMC=====================================<br>